Blog

 Much of the early wealth of Minneapolis came from grain.
 This grain legacy translates into locally headquartered companies like Cargill and General Mills.
 Cargill, the largest privately held company in the country, manages 25% of US grain exports.
 General Mills manages ubiquitous brands like Betty Crocker and Pillsbury.
 The first flour mill in what is… Continue reading Urban Bike: Mill City

-Freekin’ Cheap: Free Landline Phone Service
+Freakin’ Cheap: Free Landline Phone Service

 Jul 28, 2015

 Google Voice and a VoIP (Voice over Internet Protocol) adapter give us free dial tone on all our landline phones.
 Almost all calls within the US and Canada are free.
 International calls are near enough free.
 We use our home landline phones the same way we have always used them.
-People continue to call our… Continue reading Freekin’ Cheap: Free Landline Phone Service
+People continue to call our… Continue reading Freakin’ Cheap: Free Landline Phone Service

 Urban Bike: City of Lakes